-Exemption from Payment for an Emergency Room Visit
+Exemption from Emergency Room Visit Fee

 - A visit to the department of emergency medicine (emergency room) is a medical service provided to the public in Israel under the National Health Insurance Law.